Despite everything, meeting and surpassing all audience expectations every day.

 Can I sum this up for you?

-But what you're going to hear here, I'm going to tell you why all of this happened.
+What you're going to hear here, I'm going to tell you why all of this happened.

-The Great Society of LBJ in 1964 coincides with Ted Kennedy demanding that immigration be reinstituted in 1965.
+The great society of LBJ in 1964 coincides with Ted Kennedy demanding that immigration be reinstituted in 1965.

 And I am here to tell you that the problems we face today are the direct result of the Great Society being used to hide massive numbers of illegal immigration.